For All My Basic Starbies Bishes…

 In all honesty, as much as I love Starbies, had I found another coffee shop that made a true iced coffee or cold brew, I would’ve abandoned them in Barcelona altogether.

-Bangkok: Guess what bishes!?!
-Cheapie Starbies is back.
-While I’ve only been to one location thus far, the Starbucks in Bangkok reminds me a lot of those in South Korea.
-There are a variety of drink and food options that we don’t have in the States, and while the prices aren’t quite as cheap as SK, the difference is minuscule.
-Like SK and Barbados, people have no problem walking away from their personal items to order food, take calls, etc. The work spaces are large, open and comfortable, other than the AC that they have no problem BLASTING.
+Bangkok & Pattaya: Starbucks in Bangkok reminds me a lot of those in South Korea: There are a variety of drinks and food options that we don’t have in the States, and while the prices aren’t quite as cheap as SK, the difference is minuscule.
+Like SK and Barbados, people have no problem walking away from their personal items to order food, take calls, etc. The workspaces are large, open, and comfortable, other than the AC, which they have no problem BLASTING (so bring a jacket or hoodie if you plan on staying for long stretches at a time).

-Thailand also appears to have a very robust rewards program, but you need to have a Thai phone number to access it on the App Store.
-If you’re not able, or don’t want to download the full app, connect with Starbucks Thailand on the Line App (similar to WhatsApp) for regular promotions and coupons.
-Also, another advantage of joining the rewards program (which can be done on the website), even if non-Thai folks can’t access the full app, is the ability to access wifi on more than one device at a time.
+Like South Korea, Thailand also has a very robust rewards program, but you need to have a Thai phone number and SIM to access it on the App Store.
+If you’re not able or don’t want to download the full app, connect with Starbucks Thailand on the Line App (similar to WhatsApp) for regular promotions and coupons.
+Also, another advantage of joining the rewards program (which can be done on the website), even if you can’t access the full app, is the ability to access wifi on more than one device at a time.

 A little light reading and Iced Chai while on layover in Istanbul.